WasatchPhotonics/Wasatch.VCPP/README_BACKLOG.md

     - rigorous thread safety
     - internal threading / callbacks / inversion of control

-# Architectural Backlog
+# Platforms

-- add "Release" target
-- add WasatchCPP (no "V") Makefile tree for POSIX / GCC / CLANG targets
+- build and test on Raspberry Pi (Linux/ARM)

 ## libusb-win32 deprecation

-At some point we may need to move from the legacy libusb-win32 to the newer libusbk backend.
+At some point we may need to move from the legacy libusb-win32 to the newer libusbk backend on Windows.
 That should be achievable without too much heartache, but at the moment libusb-win32 is what our standard .inf files (and ENLIGHTEN) use, and it still seems to work for all our use-cases, so this has not been prioritized.